Knowledge base

 MySQL

-is installed on the Serveur Cloud; therefore, resources are dedicated and not shared with other clients.- There is only one instance of
+is installed on a Dedicated Cloud Server; resources are not shared.- There is only one instance of

 MySQL

-per Serveur Cloud. - The number and size of databases are not restricted.
-Your only limit is the storage space and resources of your Cloud Server.
+per Cloud Server. - The number and size of databases are limited only by the disk space and server resources.

 Configure MySQL / MariaDB on Cloud Server